 While your employer may require you to accept grant aid, you will not be required to accept loans.
 You can check your employer’s financial aid policy for more details or talk to your Guild coach.

 What If I Can’t Complete the Form?

 Until the age of 24, applicants must include specific information about their parents.
-If you can’t provide that information for any reason, you can still out the FAFSA, but you can skip certain sections.
+If you can’t provide that information for any reason, you can still fill out the FAFSA, but you should be able to skip certain sections.
 If you skip sections, you most likely won’t be eligible for federal aid, but you may still be eligible for other types of aid through your state or college.

 What If I’m Not a U.S. Citizen?

 Many non-U.S. citizens qualify for federal student aid.
 Don’t assume you can’t get aid just because you’re not a citizen!
 The most common category of eligible noncitizens is that of a permanent resident (someone with a “green card”), but there are other categories as well.
 Check here to see if you can get aid!

 DACA students can still fill out FAFSA!
 If you don’t have a social security number, you can typically just use all zeros (0's) instead.
 Though you likely won’t be eligible for federal student aid, you may still be eligible for state or college aid, in addition to private scholarships.